-The Met Office supercomputer is one of the most powerful in the world dedicated to weather and climate.
+The Met Office supercomputing system is one of the most powerful in the world dedicated to weather and climate.

-The third and final phase of our supercomputer was successfully installed in December 2016; this was a hugely complex Government IT project which was delivered early and on budget.
-This supercomputer is some fifteen times larger than its predecessor, this is a major science infrastructure investment and will allow the UK to continue to lead the world in weather, climate and environmental science high-performance computing.
+This hugely complex Government IT project was successfully completed in December 2016, delivered early and on budget.
+Some fifteen times larger than its predecessor, this major science infrastructure investment has enabled the UK to continue to lead the world in weather, climate and environmental science high-performance computing.

-When commissioned, all three phases of our current supercomputer appeared in the top 50 of the world’s most powerful computers.
-As such the Met Office’s supercomputer capability is one of the most powerful in the world dedicated to weather and climate.
+At the time of installation all three phases of our current supercomputing system appeared in the top 50 of the world’s most powerful computers.
+The Met Office’s supercomputer capability currently remains one of the most powerful in the world dedicated to weather and climate.

 Facts and big numbers

 - Are capable of over 14,000 trillion arithmetic operations per second – that’s more than 2 million calculation per second for every man, woman and child on the planet.

 - Contain 2 petabytes of memory enough to hold 200 trillion numbers.

 - Contain a total of 460,000 compute cores.
 These are faster versions of those found in a typical quad-core laptop.

 - Contain 24 petabytes of storage for saving data - enough to store over 100 years worth of HD movies

 This power allows the Met Office to take in 215 billion weather observations from all over the world every day, which it then takes as a starting point for running an atmospheric model containing more than a million lines of code.